-In the En2VA research project, the Visplore analysis platform was expanded into a communication tool, for example for joint workshops between data scientists and experts, and optimized for processing extremely large volumes of data with millions of entries.
+In the En2VA research project, an existing analysis platform was expanded into a communication tool, for example for joint workshops between data scientists and experts, and optimized for processing extremely large volumes of data with millions of entries.
 This makes En2VA the ideal Visual Analytics solution for Industry 4.0, for example in the area of simulation-based product development, which enables both the testing of data quality and the creation of forecast models and their evaluation to be carried out quickly and easily.

 In our applied research project TOHIVA we developed novel Visual Analytics methods relevant for Industry 4.0 for the more efficient visualization of large, high-dimensional data for customized forecast models to support decision-making processes.

 The digital twin and its fields of application are among the most important topics in Industry 4.0, where companies are facing major challenges due to the digital transformation.
 As a digital copy of a real object or as a model of something that will be created in the future, the digital twin makes it possible to run through production processes from the initial idea to production and to simulate a wide variety of scenarios in a very short time.
 The preparation and accompaniment of real production processes by digital twins not only saves costs and resources but also allows a better understanding of the data and thus, for example, more accurate predictions in a production plant.